 It takes time to shape the individual pies, but it’s an investment that pays off in a comforting treat that can easily be dressed up for dinner parties.
-Ludwinski serves the hand pies alongside a big green salad with citrus vinaigrette and radishes—another flavorful reminder of the changing season.
+Ludwinski serves the hand pies alongside a big green salad with citrus vinaigrette and radishes—another flavorful reminder of the (soon to be) changing season.

 As a make-ahead trick, Ludwinski suggests freezing the hand pies before they’re baked, storing them until you’re ready to eat, then transferring them directly to the oven.
 By the time you’ve chilled your wine—she suggests a glass of pinot gris or chardonnay—you’ll have a freshly baked pie that’s an elegant, easy meal all its own.
 Pair with buttery and complex Valley of the Moon Chardonnay, Sonoma.

 Minted Pea and Potato Hand Pies

 Makes 10 Pies

 Adapted from Sister Pie: The Recipes and Stories of a Big-Hearted Bakery in Detroit